avm1234567/Customboot-32/README.md

 This project aims to design a **custom PCB** integrating the powerful **ESP32-WROOM-32D** and **STM32F103C8T6** microcontrollers.
 The ESP32 acts as the primary firmware manager, receiving updates via **OTA (Over-The-Air)**, storing them securely in SPIFFS, and transmitting them to the STM32 MCU over UART.

-A **custom bootloader** on the STM32 coordinates firmware requests from the ESP32 based on user inputs, ensuring robust and reliable firmware flashing with CRC validation for data integrity.
+A **Custom Dual Image bootloader** on the STM32 coordinates firmware requests from the ESP32 based on user inputs, ensuring robust and reliable firmware flashing with CRC validation for data integrity.

 ---